-Here are five ways let your customers know you care year round:
+Here are five ways to let your customers know you care year-round

 Make a personal connection